pip-services/pip-services-docs/content/en/node/commons/refer/references.md

 The References class allows you to store and locate component references.

 ### Constructors
-Creates a new instance of references and initializes it with references.
+Creates a new instance of References and initializes it with references.

 > `public` constructor(tuples: any[] = null)

-- **tuples**: any[] - (optional) a list of values where odd elements are locators and the following even elements are component references
+- **tuples**: any[] - (optional) list of values where odd elements are locators and the following even elements are component references.

 ### Fields
 <span class="hide-title-link">